yongzx/GSoC-2019-FrameNet/Documentation - Frame Assignment using Multilingual FN.md

 2. **Brasil FN frame assignment**

-The reason for choosing Korean FN is that the library and APIs are fully implemented and it is available on GitHub - https://github.com/machinereading/koreanframenet.
+The reason for choosing Brasil FN is that the lexical units and frames can be retrieved from the database of Brasil FN through modification of codes of [PyDaisy](https://github.com/FrameNetBrasil/py_daisy).

-In the code below, the new lexical units in a cluster and the exemplar sentences are translated into portugese, and they are parsed through the BrasilFN APIs to search for relevant frames for all the lexical units (including new or existing lexical units) in the exemplar sentences.
+In the code below, the new lexical units in a cluster and their exemplary sentences are translated into Portuguese.
+Next, they are parsed through the BrasilFN APIs to search for relevant frames for all the lexical units (including new or existing lexical units) in the exemplary sentences.
 Then, a for-loop is used to find if the new lexical units are assigned a frame from BrasilFN.

 Notice that the code below doesn't immediately select the best frame for the particular cluster.
-Instead, I used `collections.Counter()` dictionary to track the frames and their respective counts that are associated with the lexical units.
+Instead, I used `collections.Counter()` dictionary to track the frames and their respective counts which are associated with the lexical units.
 The reason is that such implementation makes integration with other FrameNet easier as we choose the best frame representation at the end of the pipeline.

 ```python
 def BrasilFN_frame_assignment(clusters_to_LU_tensor_tuples, clusters_to_potential_frames_counters, unseen_lus_file):